Ethnic changes in Hungary due to the Ottoman wars

 Habsburg Ferdinand, King of Czechia attacked Hungary not much after the Battle of Mohács.
 He claimed himself the rightful candidate for the Hungarian throne, according to the Habsburg-Jagiellonian Treaty of 1515.
 On the other hand, Szapolyai János had already been crowned as King of Hungary, according to the decision of the Diet of Rákos of 1505 whereas the Hungarian noblemen agreed that they would elect only a “native” Hungarian king in the future.
 However, hearing of the proclamation of the Diet, King Maximilian I Habsburg remarked that he could fulfill all the three criteria of the Hungarian Diet: he was born in Hungary in Bécsújhely (Wiener Neustadt) that used to belong to Hungary; he spoke Hungarian and had enough Hungarian blood in his veins.

-We know that the time-span of Ottoman-Hungarian wars is roughly between 1368 to 1791.
+We know that the time span of the Ottoman-Hungarian wars is roughly between 1366 to 1791.
 Yet, we consider the “150 years” of the Ottoman occupation between 1541-1699 as the most destructive part of it.

 As a consequence of the 150 years of constant warfare between the Christian states and Ottomans, population growth was stunted, and the network of ethnic Hungarian medieval settlements, with their urbanized inhabitants, perished.
 The ethnic composition of the territory that had been part of the medieval Kingdom of Hungary was fundamentally changed through deportations and massacres so that the number of ethnic Hungarians in existence at the end of the Ottoman period was substantially diminished.